syncfusion-content/maui-docs/MAUI/TreeMap/drilldown.md

 ---
 layout: post
 title: Drilldown in .NET MAUI TreeMap Control | Syncfusion
-description: Learn here all about drilldown in Syncfusion .NET MAUI TreeMap control.
+description: Learn here all about Drilldown feature and the header customization of Syncfusion .NET MAUI TreeMap (SfTreeMap) control and more.
 platform: maui
 control: TreeMap (SfTreeMap)
 documentation: ug